 Placement test results are valid for three years.

-Which Math Placement Test should you take?
+Which Math Placement Test should I take?

-A basic calculator is provided within the computerized math test (You may not use
+A basic calculator is provided within the computerized math test (You may not use your own calculator.)

-placement test results from other colleges?
+Will you accept placement test results from other colleges?

 Where do I find out about the GED?